michaelbergin/nano-hackathon/my-site/instructions.md

 - Strokes: Each stroke is a polyline with `{ points: number[], color: string, size: number, erase: boolean }`.
 - State management: A reducer manages actions for adding/removing/selecting layers, toggling visibility, renaming, clearing, and adding strokes to the active layer.

+#### Undo/Redo — NEW

+- History: The board now maintains `past[]` and `future[]` snapshots (layers and activeLayerId only) to support undo/redo.
+- Undoable actions: layer add/remove/select/toggle-visibility/rename/reorder, stroke add, image layer add, move layer, set image bounds, ensure active vector layer, clear active/all.
+- Non-undoable actions: mode/color/brush size changes, data load, and composite updates.
+- UI: Added Undo/Redo buttons in the Actions card.
+They are disabled when not applicable.

+#### Reducer Extraction — NEW

+- The reducer moved from `src/components/canvasUtils.ts` to `src/components/canvasBoardReducer.ts` for clearer separation of concerns.
+- `CanvasBoard.tsx` imports the reducer from `canvasBoardReducer.ts` and now includes history in `BoardState` and `UNDO/REDO` in `BoardAction`.

 #### Performance Optimizations — NEW

 - 30fps scheduler: Canvas redraws are gated by a requestAnimationFrame scheduler targeting 30fps to reduce jank under load.